Buying online scams

 Fraud is big business.
 Don’t be its partner in crime.

-Fraudsters often advertise items like mobile phones and tickets at lower-than-normal prices, especially if they’re hard to find or sold out elsewhere.
+Fraudsters often advertise items like mobile phones and tickets at lower-than-normal prices.

-Instead of getting a great deal, not only could you lose your money to an online scam, but it could also contribute to the funding of serious crimes.
+Instead of getting a great deal, you could lose your money to an online scam and unknowingly get tricked into funding serious crimes.

 Never miss their tricks